XIN-Solutions/hippo-xinmods/docs/AUTH0_INTEGRATION.md

 In some situations, especially while configuring the plugin you might get stuck with a logged in user.
 To logout, open a console in your browser and type: `logoutFromAuth0()`; this will manually trigger the logout in the Auth0 SDK.

+## Reverting

+The original plugin module class is

+    org.hippoecm.frontend.plugins.login.DefaultLoginPlugin

+Input this value in the console at:

+    /hippo:configuration/hippo:frontend/login/login/loginPage
+    @ plugin.class